 While getting the appropriate legal support from a lawyer is always recommended, having a lawyer, accountant or online company help you form a NY LLC is not always necessary.
 Online companies essentially charge a few hundred dollars to help you fill out a form with your own input, plus a few hundred more for filing fees.
 Lawyers charge somewhat more, but are able to give legal advice and craft your New York LLC documents to your specific needs.
 However, cash is often tight for an entrepreneur embarking on a new enterprise, and some choose to go with an online company to save on cost.
 We understand and want to provide you the basic tools to form a NY LLC as cheaply as possible — by doing it yourself!

-The fees listed in this post are the amounts charged by the New York Department of State on 29 February 2016.
+The fees listed in this post are the amounts charged by the New York Department of State on 29 February 2016 for forming a New York Limited Liability Company.
 Please check the New York Department of State, Division of Corporation’s website for the most recent fee schedule.

 The following steps are required to form a New York LLC:

 - Choosing a Name,

 - Publishing Notice of Formation,